OneIdentity/safeguard-api-tutorial/spp4-safeguard-ps/safeguard-ps-hol.md

 PS> Connect-Safeguard -Insecure -Appliance <your server> -Provider local -Username <your username> -NoSessionVariable
 ```

-You will see that SPP returns a giant string containing your Safeguard API
+You will see that SPP returns a giant string containing your SPP API
 token.
 In order to make use of it you need to capture it in a variable.

 Because safeguard-ps also supports positional parameters, you can type the